-It has been reported that Amazon is applying for a patent in which Alexa can determine different things about a person based on their voice.
+It has been reported that Amazon is applying for a patent for its Alexa home assistant to determine certain things about a person based on their voice.
 This will include Alexa acting as a doctor or a nurse by detecting whether you are ill by the changes in the user’s voice.

 For Amazon, the latest patent is part of their strategy of understanding the behaviour of its users and enabling Alexa to react accordingly.

-The new voice-based service will be able to determine if someone is happy, sad, angry, bored or afraid.
-It will be able to determine if you have been crying or tired based on a user’s breath or voice.
-It will also be able to identify the user by accent, age and gender.
+The new voice-based service will be able to detect changes in users’ voices and extrapolate which emotion a user may be experiencing, ie if someone is happy or angry or frightened.
+It will be able to determine if you have been crying or tired based on the sound of a user’s breath or voice.
+According to the patent filed, Alexa will also be able to identify the user by their accent, age and gender.